 Figure 1.
 High-level view of a security case

 A security case bears considerable resemblance to a legal case, where the “jury” consists of one or more of the stakeholders of the system under scrutiny and may include third parties (e.g., objective experts, certifiers, or regulators) that represent the interests of some or all of the stakeholders.
-The stakeholders and/or their representatives review the security case and decide whether the security case is credible.
+The stakeholders and/or their representatives review the security case and decide whether the security case is credible.5 As with a legal case, persuasive argumentation plays a major role, but the credibility of the arguments and of the security case itself ultimately rests on a foundation of evidence.

 This article describes and gives examples of several of the kinds of evidence that can contribute to a security case.
 The quality of evidence is of great importance as well, and we’ll provide some discussion along those lines, but a comprehensive treatment of the quality of particular pieces of evidence and the “evidential force” of the combination of various pieces of evidence is an open research area that is beyond the scope of this article.
 How to make a security case more credible by understanding, gathering, and even generating the kinds of evidence that can contribute to a strong foundation for a security case is the focus of this article.